You can send us an email here

 Rubha Phoil is a beautiful place, but please be aware that we are a community.
-This is a living, working home as well as a site managed by volunteers and following permaculture principles.
-We reuse and recycle everything we can and the overall feel is very much make-do-and-mend.
+This is a living, working home as well as a site managed by passionate people who are following permaculture principles.
+We reuse and recycle everything we can and the overall feel is very much a simple life.
 We love it this way and we hope you will too.

 Our paths are in a lightly-managed woodland, there are natural trip hazards such as tree roots throughout the walkways.
 The pathways also pass cliff edges, and you may climb down to our rocky shores.You are advised that in visiting nature at Rubha Phoil, you willingly accept responsibility for yourself and for your own safety.

 We love our rock and the wildlife on it.
 Please respect that we don’t like digital music, loud parties, drones etc.